wpmetabox/docs/_docs/quick-start.md

 Copy and paste it into your theme's `functions.php` file.

-Each meta box and field has settings to customize how they look and how they function.
-To learn more about that, please read [meta box settings](/creating-meta-boxes/) and [field settings](/field-settings/) guides.
+{% include alert.html content="Each meta box and field has settings to customize how they look and how they function.
+To learn more about that, please read [meta box settings](/creating-meta-boxes/) and [field settings](/field-settings/) guides." %}

 ## Creating content